 Popular Works:

-- Jane Eyre (1847) → An orphaned governess overcomes adversity, finds love with the brooding Mr. Rochester, and ultimately asserts her independence in a constrained society
+- Jane Eyre (1847) → An orphaned governess overcomes adversity, finds love, and ultimately asserts her independence in a constrained society

 Emily Brontë (1818–1848)